apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

     service.heapsize.max=325
     service.heapsize.percent=2

 Change these settings for NodeManager and ResourceManager to reconfigure the total memory required for YARN services to run.
-If you want to place an upper limit on memory set YARN_NODEMANAGER_HEAPSIZE or YARN_RESOURCEMANAGER_HEAPSIZE environment variable in /opt/mapr/hadoop/hadoop-2.5.1/etc/hadoop/yarn-env.sh.
-The -Xmx option is not set, allowing memory on to grow as needed.
+If you want to place an upper limit on memory set YARN_NODEMANAGER_HEAPSIZE or YARN_RESOURCEMANAGER_HEAPSIZE environment variable in `/opt/mapr/hadoop/hadoop-2.5.1/etc/hadoop/yarn-env.sh`.
+The `-Xmx` option is not set, allowing memory on to grow as needed.

 ### MapReduce v1 Resources

-The following default settings in /opt/mapr/conf/warden.conf control MapReduce v1 memory:
+The following default settings in `/opt/mapr/conf/warden.conf` control MapReduce v1 memory:

     mr1.memory.percent=50
     mr1.cpu.percent=50